top of page

 What happens now that SCLWU is officially recognized?

-Now that SCLWU is officially recognized as a union by Smith College, unit members will elect a bargaining committee to represent them at the table across from Smith College management.
-Alongside Smith Leadership, SCLWU will create and negotiate a collective bargaining agreement (CBA), a legal contract that outlines and secures worker pay, benefits, and conditions.
+Now that SCLWU is officially recognized as a union by Smith College, a bargaining committee that represents our members meets at the table across from Smith College management to create and negotiate a collective bargaining agreement (CBA), a legal contract that outlines and secures worker pay, benefits, and conditions.
 Members of the union will be able to express concerns and advocate for decisions surrounding the conditions of our employment.
 Once the CBA is ratified, the conditions within the agreement will be enacted.

 What is not up for negotiation?